Close

 Bottom Line

 The Fairfax County market remains one of the healthiest parts of the Northern Virginia housing market.
-Buyer demand continues strengthening across both family homes and Luxury Homes, with McLean and Oakton standing out as especially strong performers and Vienna remaining consistently stable.
+Buyer demand continues strengthening across both family homes and Luxury Homes, with McLean, Centreville and Oakton standing out as especially strong performers and Vienna remaining consistently stable.

 If you’re thinking about buying or selling in Fairfax County, having the right strategy matters more than ever.